UQ-PAC/BASIL/src/test/readme.md

 To update the Docker image, first make the desired changes to the pac-nix repository, then update this text file.
 After this, you will have to repeat the "env", "build", and "start" subcommands.
+To push a new image to the GHCR package, use the "push" subcommand.

 Some notes:
 - The Docker image will take about 5GB of your disk space.
-- The Docker image is an x86_64-linux image.
-If you are on a different architecture, you should configure your Docker to use the x86_64 platform.
+- The Docker image is an x86_64-linux image and can only be built on this platform.
+  If you are on a different architecture, you should configure your Docker to use the x86_64 platform and pull from the GHCR instead of building manually.
 - You can run a command within the Docker container with `docker-helper.sh <command>`.
   Note that this will not work with commands needing user interaction (e.g. shells).
 - To enter a shell within the Docker container, use `docker-helper.sh shell`.